 No matter what genre, space, or acoustics you’re looking for, Indy has a live music venue that fits the bill.
 Thanks to our central location, Indianapolis is visited by many touring musicians, and the city boasts lots of unique locations to see them play.
 From theatres with Egyptian architecture to bars with country line dancing, each of these venues offer an unforgettable experience for all music lovers.

-In these unprecedented times, we’re all missing the joys of live music.
-Indiana Independent Venue Alliance is a local nonprofit organization that empowers and preserves Indiana’s live music community.
-Check out their site here to support some of the venues (and more) on this list as they sit empty waiting for their next crowd-filled performance: https://www.indianavenuealliance.org/
+If you want to support local musicians, you can always donate to the Indiana Independent Venue Alliance—a local nonprofit organization that empowers and preserves Indiana’s live music community.
+Check out their site here to support some of the venues (and more) on this list: https://www.indianavenuealliance.org/

 Here are Indianapolis’ top live music venues (in our opinion):